thavlik/vpn-operator/README.md

   # the Secret's data as environment variables into a gluetun container
   # and probing an IP service until it returns something different from
   # the initial/unmasked IP address.
-  # Note: all of these fields are optional.
+  # Note: all of these fields are optional, and credentials verification
+  # is enabled by default.
   verify:
     # Set to true to bypass credentials verification.
 This will allow
     # the structure of the Secret to be anything you want, and the